International-Data-Spaces-Association/IDSA-Rulebook/114_Creating_a_data_space.md

 - **Membership certification:** Describe the mechanism and evidence required to verify and certify membership (for example, identity documentation, audits, or third-party attestations), including issuance, renewal, and revocation processes.

-- **Participant registry:** Establish if, where and how authorised participants and their self-descriptions are published or discoverable, and which attributes are visible to different query roles.
+- **Participant discovery and self-description:** Establish if, where, and how authorised participants and their self-descriptions are published or discoverable, and which attributes are visible to different query roles.

 - **Identity system:** Decide whether identities will be managed via decentralized identifiers (DIDs), centralized identity services (not recommended), or a hybrid approach, and document the control, governance, and privacy implications of each option.

-- **Catalog(s):** Specify the catalog model (single central catalog(note recommended), multiple federated catalogs, or per-participant catalogs), their APIs, metadata standards, and how catalog visibility and access controls will be applied.
+- **Catalog(s):** Specify the catalog model (single central catalog (not recommended), multiple federated catalogs, or per-participant catalogs), their APIs, metadata standards, and how catalog visibility and access controls will be applied.

 Working through the above list of mandatory functional elements will clarify the architecture pattern for the data space, which will also